supersaint7780/Lox-Java-Interpreter/Grammar.md

+### Terminology
+- ? : optional
+- \* : zero or more
+- Values in quotes or block letter indicate terminals
+- Values in smallcase indicate non-terminals
+- | : or i.e either or the given choice

+### Language Grammar
 - expression -> comma ;
 - comma -> conditional ("," conditional)* ;
 - conditional -> equality ("?" conditional ":" conditonal)? ;